 Choose expedited processing to get through this process faster.
 In order to file an expedited processing request, you’ll have to file your Articles of Organization either in person or via postal mail.
 No option for online expediting is available through the Secretary of State’s office.
 You can also get expedited processing through many Minnesota state LLC formation services.

 Other LLC Activities

 Filing the Articles of Organization for your company isn’t your last official act as an LLC owner.
 You’ll need to take part in several other business-related activities to keep your Minnesota LLC in good standing.

 LLCs doing business in Minnesota are required to file an Annual Renewal.
 You must file an Annual Renewal once every calendar year and the Annual Renewal must be filed with the Minnesota Secretary of State.
 The deadline to file is December 31st and the Annual Renewal form can be filed online or in person.
 You also have the option to file an Annual Renewal by mail.
 The filing fee is $45 for online or in person and $25 for filing via postal mail.

 You will likely need to obtain business licenses for your business to operate in Minnesota, depending on the type of business you will be conducting.
-You’ll have to check with the county clerk for any local licenses you may need to acquire, as well as check the Minnesota E-licensing Portal for any state licenses you need to obtain.
+You’ll have to check with the county clerk for any local licenses you may need, as well as check the Minnesota E-licensing Portal for any state licenses you need to obtain.

 LLCs in Minnesota will have to register with the Minnesota Department of Revenue if they collect sales tax on goods or services.
 You can register online on the Minnesota Department of Revenue e-services website which you can find here.

-It’s also important that you pay your taxes, apply for an EIN for your business and obtain a Certificate of Good Standing.
-If you neglect any of these activities or forget to file a form that you must file, it could result in your business not being legally allowed to conduct business in the state of Minnesota.
+It’s also important that you pay your taxes, apply for an EIN for your business, and obtain a Certificate of Good Standing.
+If you neglect any of these activities or forget to file a form that you must file, your business could be prohibited from conducting business in the state of Minnesota.